RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Methods

-\textit{Ground truth:} Recurrence was defined as any documented post-treatment progression of prostate cancer and was labeled if either criterion was met: (1) \emph{biochemical recurrence} (PSA nadir + 2~ng/mL) or a clinician-determined, intervention-triggering PSA rise; and/or (2) \emph{clinical recurrence}—local, regional, distant nodal, or metastatic progression confirmed by imaging or biopsy.
+\paragraph{Prostate cancer recurrence cohort.} Select prostate cancer patients were treated with definitive, curative-intent radiotherapy.
+Cancer recurrence was defined as any documented post-treatment progression of prostate cancer and was labeled if either criterion was met: (1) biochemical recurrence (PSA nadir + 2~ng/mL) or a clinician-determined, intervention-triggering PSA rise; and/or (2) clinical recurrence: local, regional, distant nodal, or metastatic progression confirmed by imaging or biopsy.
 Only prostate cancer recurrences were considered when other primary cancers were present.